Register of New Zealand

 b 1818 Fredericia, Jutland, Denmark

 He was of French-Huegenot extraction.
-At age 22 he offered his services to North German Mision
+At age 22 he offered his services to North German Mission

 Society and was accepted.
 He had been brought up on a farm with the result that his education

-was inadequate; he was therefore sent to a seminary in Hamburg for 2 years.
+was inadequate; he was therefore sent to a seminary in Hamburg for two years.
 In 1843 the attention

 and interest of the Society was drawn to the Maori race, when a German whaler returned to Bremen